-- Preheat the oven to 180C and line two baking sheets with parchment paper.
-You will likely have to bake in batches as this is a large recipe.
+- Preheat the oven to 350°F (180°C) and line two baking sheets with parchment paper.

 - Place the sugar and butter into the bowl of your standing mixer fitted with the whisk attachment (or use a large bowl and electric mixer).
 Mix on high speed until fluffy and lightened in colour, about 2 minutes.

-- Switch to the paddle attachment (if using a standing mixer) and add the pumpkin puree and vanilla extract.
+- Switch to the paddle attachment (if using a standing mixer - if not, use the electric mixer on low) and add the pumpkin puree and vanilla extract.
 Mix on low speed until incorporated.